kiSmetZz28/CECO-LAD/README.md

 ## Download Data

 CECO-LAD and other baseline methods are implemented on [HDFS](https://github.com/logpai/loghub/tree/master/HDFS), [OpenStack](https://github.com/logpai/loghub/tree/master/OpenStack), and [BGL](https://github.com/logpai/loghub/tree/master/BGL) dataset.
 These datasets are available on [LogHub](https://github.com/logpai/loghub).
+You can also obtain these datasets that are well pre-processed from [Google Drive](https://drive.google.com/drive/folders/1iBBTYIx1DaEV5lDh6dO7L6Klb15wUHcI?usp=drive_link).

 # Experiment